 It only takes about 10 minutes to grill the corn.
 So I beg of you, don’t take shortcuts and use the plain old, un-grilled variety.

-Throw in a few crunchy veggies and a creamy dressing into the mix and you’ve got yourself a winning combination
+Throw a few crunchy veggies, liked diced red pepper, and a creamy dressing into the mix and you’ve got yourself a winning combination.

 - 3-4 ears corn on the cob

 - 1 red bell pepper, seeded and chopped

 - 3 green onions, chopped

 - 1/2 cup Cotija or feta cheese, crumbled

 - 3 tablespoons grated Parmesan cheese

 - 1/3 cup mayonaisse